 There is abundant evidence, however, that, under certain conditions, severe or unwonted exercise may seriously impair the functional power of the heart, and that the lessened efficiency of the heart may then persist for weeks or months.
-This condition may arise suddenly as the result of a single bout of exercise in a sedentary individual or, as is more usual, may be developed gradually during the process 'of physical training or during a prolonged period of severe physical effort.
-Owing to the frequency of its occurrence among soldiers undergoing training or on active service, this condition has been termed "soldier's heart," although the manifold causes of this condition were clearly indicated by da Costa (1871).
-Moreover, as Lewis (1917) has pointed out, it is by no means confined to soldiers, and Lewis prefers to call it "effort-syndrome," since its characteristic symptoms appear chiefly during exercise.
+This condition may arise suddenly as the result of a single bout of exercise in a sedentary individual or, as is more usual, may be developed gradually during the process of physical training or during a prolonged period of severe physical effort.
+Owing to the frequency of its occurrence among soldiers undergoing training or on active service, this condition has been termed 'soldier's heart,' although the manifold causes of this condition were clearly indicated by da Costa (1871).
+Moreover, as Lewis (1917) has pointed out, it is by no means confined to soldiers, and Lewis prefers to call it 'effort-syndrome,' since its characteristic symptoms appear chiefly during exercise.

 The essential features of effort-syndrome are, first, lessened ability to perform muscular work, and, second, an exaggeration of the normal response of the circulatory and respiratory systems to exercise.
-If, for example, a healthy man and a patient suffering from effort-syndrome perform the same amount of exercise, the dyspnæa is greater and the pulse-rate and blood-pressure are higher in the patient than in the healthy man.
+If, for example, a healthy man and a patient suffering from effort-syndrome perform the same amount of exercise, the dyspnœa is greater and the pulse-rate and bloodpressure are higher in the patient than in the healthy man.
 Further, the pulse returns to its resting level after exercise much more slowly in cases of effort-syndrome than in health.
-When the patient is resting the pulse-rate and respiration are often normal, though some increase in pulse-rate and some degree of hyperpnæa may be present.
+When the patient is resting the pulse-rate and some degree of hyperpnœa may be present.
 Exhaustion, headache, palpitation, tachycardia, precordial pain, giddiness, and fainting are common.